CaptCardoso/Afrobeats-Recommender-System/README.md

 By using Cosine similarity and kmeans clustering, I have created a recommender system that will create an Afrobeats playlist based on the songs in the users spotify playlist.

-This recommender system helps to guide new comers into the world of Afrobeat.
+This recommender system helps to guide newcomers into the world of Afrobeat.

 ---
 ## Contents